AdobeDocs/analytics.en/help/components/cda/overview.md

 The use of CDA requires all of the following.
 [Field-based stitching](field-based-stitching.md) and [Device graph](device-graph.md) methods also have their own specific prerequisites.

-* Your organization's data must reside within Adobe's Pacific Northwest data center.
-Support for data centers in other regions of the world is planned.
 * A contract must be signed with Adobe that includes Adobe Analytics Ultimate.
 * Cross-Device Analytics is enabled on a per-report suite basis.
-Report suites enabled for CDA require the following:
-  * The report suite cannot have more than 500 million hits per day.
-  * Adobe recommends a report suite contains cross-device data, meaning data from multiple device types (web, app, etc).
+Adobe recommends a report suite that contains cross-device data, meaning data from multiple device types (web, app, etc).
 Some organizations refer to this concept as a "global" report suite, although CDA does not strictly have to be global from a geographic perspective.

 ## Limitations

 Cross-Device Analytics is a groundbreaking and robust feature, but has limitations in how it can be used.
-Field-based stitching and device graph methods also have their own specific limitations.
+[Field-based stitching](field-based-stitching.md) and [Device graph](device-graph.md) methods also have their own specific limitations.

 * CDA is only available through Analysis Workspace.
 * Cross-Device Analytics does not work across report suites, nor does it combine data from multiple report suites.